tulasa54/API-learned-in-class/README.md

-# Weather API with a graph
+# API learned in class
-Weather API, from openweathermap, for different cities using JSON library.
+Weather API, from openweathermap, using JSON library.
-Also, a graph for temperature and humidity for the cities, using Matplotlib.